wlswotmd/gef/docs/FAQ.md

 ## What is `install-minimal.sh`?
 This is an installer for running GEF in limited environments where required packages cannot be installed for some reason.

+The essence of it is very simple.
+Just download `gef.py`, place it, and add its path to `.gdbinit`.

 * To use all feature (=GEF's command), use `install.sh`.
 * If you do not need some features (used in a limited environment), use `install-minimal.sh`.
 It should work at least except some commands.